Both cerebral palsy and autism are spectrum disorders, meaning that they involve a wide range of symptoms and severities.

 Cerebral palsy is a motor disability, meaning that it affects an individual’s movements, balance, posture, and coordination.

-In contrast, autism is a cognitive disorder that affects one’s behavior and communication skills.
+In contrast, autism mainly affects one’s behavior and communication skills.

-While individuals with cerebral palsy can have co-occurring cognitive impairments, they are not directly related to CP.
+While individuals with cerebral palsy can have co-occurring social or behavioral impairments, they are not directly related to CP.
 Likewise, individuals with autism can experience motor impairments such as poor coordination, abnormal walking patterns, and seizures; however, they are not required for an autism diagnosis.

 Another difference between cerebral palsy and autism is their causation.